AnestisAsl/Eurystheus/README.md

 # Eurystheus

+## The rest of the Code will be provided soon, after checking for sensitive informations.

 As part of my dissertation, a full stack web application called Eurystheus was developed, which aims to automate and provide facilities to students and teachers in the issue of dissertation assignments.
 With the application, the student can easily and